ethhub-io/ethhub/ethereum-roadmap/layer-2-scaling/zk-starks.md

 STARKs improve scalability by allowing developers to move computations and storage off-chain.
 Off-chain services will be able to generate STARK proofs that attest the integrity of off-chain computations.
 These proofs are then placed back on chain for any interested party to validate the computation.
 Moving the bulk of computational work off-chain using STARKs allows existing blockchain infrastructure to scale exponentially while trustlessly maintaining computational integrity.

 ## Differences between ZK-SNARKs and ZK-STARKs
-1. ZK-SNARKs require a trusted setup phase whereas ZK-STARKs use publicly verifiable randomness is used to create the trustlessly verifiable computation system.
+1. ZK-SNARKs require a trusted setup phase whereas ZK-STARKs use publicly verifiable randomness to create trustlessly verifiable computation systems.
-2. ZK-STARKs are more scalable in terms of computation speed and size when compared to ZK-SNARKs.
+2. ZK-STARKs are more scalable in terms of computational speed and size when compared to ZK-SNARKs.
-3. ZK-SNARKs are vulnerable to attacks from quantum computers due to the cryptography it uses.
+3. ZK-SNARKs are vulnerable to attacks from quantum computers due to the cryptography they use.
 ZK-STARKs are currently quantum-resistant.

 ## Reference Links
 * [ZK-STARKs Whitepaper](https://eprint.iacr.org/2018/046.pdf)